Bolton, East Lothian: History

 Chalmers' Caledonia states that "the most prominent objects which attract the antiquarian eye are the hills forts above Bolton of the earliest people.
 On Bolton Muir there had been an ancient camp in the field called "Chesters".

-In 1389 the feudal barony of Bolton was possessed by Sir John Haliburton of Dirleton.
+In 1389 the feudal barony of Bolton was possessed by Sir Malcolm Crawford of Dirleton.
 In 1494 ownership of the barony of Bolton was disputed between George Home of Ayton and his wife Marion Haliburton, Lady Dirleton and Bolton, and Patrick Hepburn, Earl of Bothwell and his brother Adam Hepburn.
 The Hepburns had occupied and farmed at Bolton for the previous seven years, but it was discovered their tack or lease was invalid because it had been granted by Archibald, Master of Haliburton, then a legal minor.

 By the time of the Scottish Reformation the lands of Bolton had passed to John Hepburn of Bolton, a cadet of James Hepburn, 4th Earl of Bothwell.
 John Hepburn was involved in the plot to murder Henry Stuart, Lord Darnley and was executed for his complicity in 1568.
 The estate was forfeited and regranted to William Maitland of Lethington, in whose family it remained until 1696.
-Richard, Earl of Lauderdale, sold the barony of Bolton to Sir Thomas Livingston, who was created Viscount Teviot in 1696.
+Marie Maitland was principal tackswoman of the teind sheaves of Bolton in 1582.
+Richard Maitland, 4th Earl of Lauderdale, sold the barony of Bolton to Sir Thomas Livingston, who was created Viscount Teviot in 1696.
 In 1702 he passed it to Lord Blantyre.

 The principal proprietors in 1890 were Lord Blantyre, the Marquess of Tweeddale, Lady Connemara, Lord Sinclair, John Fletcher of Saltoun, Mr Baird of Pilmore & Kirkland; and Alexander Charles Stuart of Eaglescairnie, whose father had been commander of the army in Scotland, and Governor of Malta in 1841.
 Eaglescairnie was for centuries a residence of the Haliburtons.